SiobhanP1/art-shop-ecommerce-store/README.md

 ### Remaining Bugs

-* Stripe webhooks are not yet functioning correctly.
+* Stripe webhooks are not yet set up correctly on the deployed site.
 In the event that a user closes the payment window before an order is created but after payment has been processed, there is no back-up system in place to ensure the order is created.
 * Payments can be completed in both development and production (and can be confirmed on Stripe), however, the payment success page only currently displays in development.
 (A 500 Error shows in the deployed application.)
-* Stripe test cards are charged the current amount during checkout, however in Order History on the user's profile page, the product total displays as one Euro.
+* Stripe test cards are charged the correct amount during checkout (and the correct total is displayed in both the basket and at checkout).
+The Order History section, however, on the user's profile page, displays incorrect totals for each order.

 ## Deployment